VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports monitoring time series, histograms, and traces.

 Using Delta Counters gives details and best practices.

 To address high frequency data, we supports histograms – a mechanism to compute, store, and use distributions of metrics.
 A histogram is a distribution of metrics collected and computed by the Wavefront proxy.
-Wavefront Histograms describes the histogram format, histogram ports, and some examples.
+Sending Histogram Distributions describes the histogram format, histogram ports, and some examples.

 Traces and Spans